The-Real-Ketchum-Dev/CSKM/README.md

 ## Commands

-    ^gym -- show gyms like name provided, also a way to know if they are in the db ^raid -- input raid into database so that it shows on map for all to see ^example -- shows an example of an input
+    !gym -- show gyms like name provided, also a way to know if they are in the db !raid -- input raid into database so that it shows on map for all to see !example -- shows an example of an input
-    ^commands -- shows the commands
+    !commands -- shows the commands
-    ^raidcp -- show the raid cp of specified mon ^spawn -- adds spawn of specified pokemon to map.
+    !raidcp -- show the raid cp of specified mon !spawn -- adds spawn of specified pokemon to map.
 Timer set to 15 minutes as it is unknown.

 - Mine does not currently do built in raid notifiers sent to discord as an embed.
 It is currently being worked on on notifier branch.